AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/post-launch.md

 #### Admin user training

-- **Internal training**: Train your staff on how to use the Magento Admin Panel, process orders, manage products, and handle customer service issues.
+- **Internal training**: Train your staff on how to use the Adobe Commerce Admin, process orders, manage products, and handle customer service issues.

 - **Documentation**: Maintain an internal knowledge base or user manual for frequently asked questions (FAQs), troubleshooting, and common tasks.

 #### Customer experience optimization

 - **Surveys and feedback**: Use surveys to collect customer feedback and optimize the customer experience.
-Magento supports integrations with tools like SurveyMonkey or Google Forms.
+Adobe Commerce supports integrations with tools like SurveyMonkey or Google Forms.

 - **Review management**: Manage customer reviews and ratings on your products.
 Encourage happy customers to leave reviews while responding to negative reviews appropriately.